NicoHood/SecureLoader/Readme.md

 * The bootloader password is kept secure.
 (Still got firmware integrity check)
 * A PC virus could upload a malicious firmware (button press, checksum and firmware integrity check)
 * **The firmware cannot hack the bootloader (Still got firmware integrity check).
 TODO**
+* The user (or the flashing tool) is responsible for not uploading malicious firmware.

 ### Bootloader Mode/Device Start TODO name
 0. Device startup, always run the bootloader (BOOTRST=0)